sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 		.. seealso:: For more detailed information about submitting a simple Grid job, have a look to our mooc video :ref:`mooc-submit-job`.

-To submit your first Grid job and get an understanding of the job lifecycle, we will perform these steps:

-* :ref:`Job submission <job-submit>`
-* :ref:`Status tracking <job-status>`
-* :ref:`Output retrieval <job-output>`

-Submit the simple job by typing in your UI Terminal this command:
+Submit the simple job by typing in your UI terminal this command:

 .. code-block:: bash